-The 2020 Comparison of Tools for the Analysis of Quantitative Formal Models (QComp 2020) will be part of ISoLA 2020.
+The 2020 Comparison of Tools for the Analysis of Quantitative Formal Models (QComp 2020) was part of ISoLA 2020.
 It is the second friendly competition among verification and analysis tools for quantitative formal models.
-Based on a curated subset of benchmarks from the Quantitative Verification Benchmark Set, QComp will compare the performance, versatility, and usability of the participating tools.
+Based on a curated subset of benchmarks from the Quantitative Verification Benchmark Set, QComp compares the performance, versatility, and usability of the participating tools.

-QComp 2020 is a flexible and friendly event.
+QComp 2020 was a flexible and friendly event.
 There is no global scoring or ranking of tools.
-Instead, we collect data and publish comparison tables, diagrams, and text about the performance, versatility, and usability of the participating tools.
+Instead, we collected data and publish comparison tables, diagrams, and text about the performance, versatility, and usability of the participating tools.
 We analyse and highlight every tool's strengths and tradeoffs.
-The entire performance evaluation and report-writing process will be performed in close collaboration with the participants to quickly include feedback and resolve any setup errors or misunderstandings early.
-We expect all participants to co-author the competition report.
+The entire performance evaluation and report-writing process was performed in close collaboration with the participants to quickly include feedback and resolve any setup errors or misunderstandings early.
+All participants co-authored the competition report.

 All deadlines are "anywhere on Earth" (UTC-12) and all dates are in 2020.

 The organisers will make the tool packaging instructions available to the participants around February 24.
 The purpose of the re-evaluation phase in May is to allow participants to fix bugs in their tools that were not discovered in their own testing prior to the original tool submission.
 It is not intended for significant changes with the aim of improving the tools' performance.

 Every tool that solves a significant subset of the competition benchmarks was welcome, even if it may not support all model types, the JANI format, or all included kinds of properties.
 Every participating tool is associated to exactly one participant (with exceptions), who co-authored the competition report.
 A participant was allowed to participate with multiple tools, or multiple variants (e.g. analysis engines) of the same tool.